Philip Richard Fendall II

 Philip Richard Fendall II (December 18, 1794 – February 16, 1868) was an American lawyer and politician who served as the District Attorney of Washington, D.C.
+He was also a descendant of Philip Lee, a member of the Lee family of Virginia.

 Early life

 He was born December 18, 1794, at the Lee-Fendall House, located at 614 Oronoco St., Alexandria, Virginia, to Philip Richard Fendall I and Mary (née Lee) Fendall of "Leesylvania".

 Fendall matriculated to the College of New Jersey, later known as Princeton University in 1812 where he excelled at forensics and belonged to several clubs and debating societies.
 His academic performance was excellent and he graduated with honors in 1815.
 He was the "First Honor Man" (Salutorian of his class).

 Career

 Upon his return to Alexandria, Virginia following his graduation, he secured a position working in the law practice of his uncle, Richard Bland Lee, who was a Congressman from Northern Virginia.
 He was an aide to Richard, who was placed by President James Madison, as an overseer in charge of reconstructing the new Capital, due to the British burning the city during the War of 1812.
 In 1820 Fendall was admitted to the Alexandria Bar.
 The 1820s were filled with financial woes for Fendall, which were compounded by his mother's financial difficulties, and by 1821 the Fendall's were forced to mortgage the Lee-Fendall House on Oronoco Street, Alexandria, Virginia, which Fendall's father built.
 In 1822, Fendall was elected President of the Periclean Society of Alexandria.
 This organization was composed of 24 men who met and debated philosophical and political questions.
 It was through this, that Fendall sharpened his forensic skills.

 In August 1824, Fendall was appointed by President James Monroe, as Captain of Infantry, 2nd Brigaide of the local District of Columbia Militia.
 However, he did not hold this position very long, and it is doubtful that he exercised his command, for he resigned his commission on May 26, 1825.
 Fendall became the Editor of the National Journal in Washington, D.C., from 1824 to 1830, which was established by his close friend Peter Force, who at one time was Mayor of Washington, D.C.
 President Monroe appointed him judge of the Orphan's Court for Alexandria County.